Skip to Content Skip to Footer

 Weitz-Winer-O'Dell Award

-Recognizes a Journal of Marketing Research article that has made the most significant long-term contribution to marketing theory, methodology, and/or practice.
+This award recognizes Journal of Marketing Research articles that have made the most significant long-term contribution to marketing theory, methodology, and/or practice.

 Eligibility

-An article will be eligible 5 years after it was published in the Journal of Marketing Research.
+An article will be eligible for the Weitz-Winer-O’Dell Award in the fifth year after it was published in Journal of Marketing Research.

 Process

-• The selection process will begin with a nomination “vote” that is open to the Journal of Marketing Research editorial board (in this case inclusive of all Associate Editors, Advisory Committee members, and Editorial Review Board members as listed in the journal masthead).
-The nomination vote will be conducted on all eligible papers via a survey disseminated by the AMA Editorial Staff (the survey will list all eligible articles in publication order).
+• The selection process begins with a nomination “vote” that is open to the Journal of Marketing Research Editorial Board (in this case inclusive of all Associate Editors, Advisory Committee members, and Editorial Review Board members as listed in the journal masthead).
+The nomination vote is conducted on all eligible papers via a survey disseminated by the AMA Editorial Staff (the survey will list all eligible articles in publication order).
 Each voter is allowed to select up to five articles.

-• The articles receiving the highest number of votes will be selected as finalists (generally five finalists will be selected, but the number of finalists may be slightly higher or lower depending on the final distribution of votes).
+• The articles receiving the highest number of votes are selected as finalists (generally five finalists will be selected, but the number of finalists may be slightly higher or lower depending on the final distribution of votes).

-• The EIC will invite a three-member committee from JMR Coeditors and JMR Advisory Board members and confirm that each member is free of any conflict of interest.
-The pool of committee members may be increased to include former JMR editors and Associate Editors if necessary.
+• The Editor in Chief will invite a three-member committee from JMR Coeditors and JMR Advisory Board members and confirm that each member is free of any conflict of interest.
+The pool of committee members may be increased to include former JMR Editors and Associate Editors if necessary.

 • The author(s) of each finalist article will be asked to write a statement of up to 750 words in support of the nomination.

-• The award committee will make the final award selection and notify the EIC who will announce it to the marketing community.
+• The award committee will make the final award selection and notify the Editor in Chief who will announce it to the marketing community.

 Recognition and Benefits